 Constructive Plate Margins

-Constructive (tensional) plate margins occur where plates move apart.
-Examples below include the South American Plate and African Plate and the Eurasian Plate and North American Plate.
+Examples of conservative margins include the South American Plate, the African Plate, the Eurasian Plate, and the North American Plate.

 The image below shows Brú milli heimsálfa or the ‘Bridge between continents’ which links the North American and Eurasian plates that form the constructive margin that runs through Iceland.
 To the left is the North American plate and to the right is the Eurasian plate.